Skip to main content Skip to page footer

 Enhancing farmed fish welfare in Kenya through digital innovation

-Ethical Seafood Research, in partnership with UK-based FAI Farms, is leading a groundbreaking study to improve farmed Nile tilapia welfare in Kenya.
+Ethical Seafood Research, in partnership with UK-based FAI Farms, is leading a pioneering study to improve farmed Nile tilapia welfare in Kenya.
 This project, funded by WTS, will evaluate the use of the FAI Tilapia Welfare App as a practical tool for assessing and improving fish welfare in local aquaculture systems.

 Tilapia farming is a vital and rapidly growing sector in Kenya that provides food security and livelihoods to thousands.
 However, challenges such as poor record-keeping, minimal water quality monitoring and the absence of structured health and welfare assessments affect fish wellbeing and farm productivity.
 Our research aims to bridge this gap by introducing a science-based, digital approach to monitoring animal welfare in aquaculture.